santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Communication-Best-Practices.md

 6. Click Okay
 ![image.png](/.attachments/image-381ef547-93a4-4c7a-b82a-16a131775e1b.png)

+### Email Signatures in Service Desk

+Service Desk does **NOT** automatically pick up your email signature, so when you reply in Service Desk, be sure to copy over your email signature at the bottom of the email.

 ## First Quality Response (FQR)

 **First Quality Response (FQR) is a new behavior for delivering initial response to the customer for CSS.** The focus is to ensure the first engagement with the customer is done by an Engineer that is prepared, personalizes a response, and intends to make progress towards resolving the customer’s issue.
 (We call this the **3 P's: Prepared, Personalized, Progress**).